Landscape and Power I: Al-Shuhada St.

 Route to Al-Khalil/Hebron 6

 We left northern Tel Aviv in a chartered bus on a mild winter morning.
 The ride to Al-Khalil/Hebron, 68 kilometers, took just over an hour.
 In other respects, the distance between the two cities is enormous.
-My companion, a resident of Tel Aviv traveling beyond the Green Line for the first time in many years, told me that he began feeling afraid forty minutes into the drive, as soon as we started passing stretches of land and built spaces that looked different from those tended or designed by Israeli urban planners and landscapers.
+My companion, a resident of Tel Aviv traveling beyond the Green Line for the first time in many years, told me he began feeling afraid forty minutes into the drive, as soon as we started passing stretches of land and built spaces that looked different from those tended or designed by Israeli urban planners and landscapers.
 Rolling hills, terraced and cultivated in small patches; dense cities with buildings irregularly sited and punctuated by rising minarets; land studded with rough shacks and torn tents.
-All these signaled that we had crossed into "The Territories," which for this Tel Aviv dweller felt foreign and cloaked in an aura of danger and irrational enmity.
+All these signaled that we had crossed into "The Territories," which for this Tel Aviv dweller felt foreign and cloaked in an aura of danger and enmity.

-However, when I return to the West Bank it will not be with Breaking the Silence.
+But when I return to the West Bank it will not be with Breaking the Silence.
 Not because the group's work isn't valuable, but because of the silences it inevitably sustains and legitimizes even as it seeks to disclose realities, which the Israeli public does not, and in many ways refuses to see.
 Breaking the Silence gained expanded visibility in Israel and beyond after publishing a report with testimonies collected from soldiers who participated in Israel's crushing military assault on Gaza in 2014.
-Rela Mazali and Ghada Ageel have argued persuasively that the report achieved visibility only because the testimonies were those of combatants, who hold a privileged place in the militarized sensibility of the Israeli public.
-As such, their declarations are recognized as valid evidence, even while this recognition has largely taken the form of scorn, anger, and accusations of treason from high-ranking politicians, military figures, the media, and the general public.
+Rela Mazali and Ghada Ageel have argued that the report achieved visibility only because the testimonies were those of combatants, who hold a privileged place in the militarized sensibility of the Israeli public.
+As such, their declarations are recognized as valid evidence, even while this recognition has largely taken the form of scorn, anger, and accusations of treason from high ranking politicians, military figures, the media, and the general public.
 Mazali and Ageel do not dismiss this response, but turn instead to the problematic respect the group has won in some circles, mostly among the Israeli left.
-They remind us that the stories provided by soldiers are neither new nor unique; during the summer 2014 assault, Palestinians - civilians, professionals, human rights workers, government workers, and the media - compiled and disseminated an enormous amount of information about the devastation unleashed on them.
-This information, the voices of Palestinians, have been rendered virtually invisible in Israeli mainstream discourse, and also in many Western media venues.
+They remind us that the stories provided by soldiers are neither new nor unique; during the summer 2014 assault, Palestinians civilians, professionals, human rights workers, government workers, and the media compiled and disseminated steady information about the devastation unleashed on them.
+This information, voices of Palestinians, have been rendered virtually invisible in Israeli mainstream discourse, and also in many Western media venues.
 Mazali and Ageel point out that Breaking the Silence's identification with the IDF, no matter how critical, necessarily excludes Palestinian testimonies from the reports they produce and effectively continues to silence them: "The entire, vast body of knowledge and evidence to the very policies they 'disclose,' documented, researched, filmed, aired, written and spoken by so many Palestinians and civilians, is portrayed as a silence, a void."